Users on Vimeo can host, share, and sell videos with the embedded tools provided.

 Unlike the massive audience on YouTube consisting of both teens and adults, the condensed community of Vimeo makes your videos easily seen and you get constructive feedback from mature minds.

-While others might think that Vimeo is becoming less popular, the truth is the opposite.
+While others might think that Vimeo is becoming less popular, I would say this is wrong.

-With 240 million (and growing) active monthly users, there’s a huge pool of consumers to engage with.
+With nearly 300 million (still growing) registered users, there’s a huge pool of consumers to engage with.

 Plus, the community is unique.